Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-a-basic-typeorm-starter.md

   - javascript
 ---

 In this article, we'll be setting up a basic TypeORM started.
-I want to have this starter in my toolkit to showcase a conversion to Prisma later on.
+I want this starter in my toolkit to showcase a conversion to Prisma later.

-> Note: You will be able to use this article to set up a node application powered by TypeORM.
+> Note: You can use this article to set up a node application powered by TypeORM.

 For those who don't know TypeORM yet, it is an ORM that can run very wide because they support any JavaScript version.